hotdoy/grav-theme-hotdoy/README.md

 ## Concept
 The theme is made to be my starter kit for grav projects.
 But anybody is welcome to try and use it.
 Everything will be made readily extendable (in time).
-It uses css variables heavily so forget old browser (sorry no sorry).
+It uses css variables heavily so forget old browsers (sorry ie).
 The entire color theme is controllable inside the admin panel.

 ## Shortcodes